In this article, we will look at what a risk owner is and why they are needed.

 - The test region has been very unstable (and is going down once or twice per day)

-You Need a Skilled Risk Owner
+The Benefits of a Skilled Risk Owner

 How Skilled Risk Owners Identify and Manage Risks